andersfylling/disgord/README.md

 INFO[2018-02-16 19:07:30] Disconnected                                  lib="Disgord v0.0.0"
 ```

+## WARNING
+All the REST endpoints are implemented, but may not exist on the interface yet.
+Create a Disgord session/client and use the REST functions found in the rest package directly (for now).

 ## Code flow

 The main design takes in a discord event and dispatches the event to a channel/callback suited for the event type.
 The channel can be retrieved and the callbacks set by the Session interface: `Session.Event.ChannelDeleteChan()`, `Session.Event.AddHandler(event.GuildCreateKey, func(...){})`